Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: The linearized CCR model and boundary conditions

 The thermodynamically-consistent boundary conditions complementing the linear CCR model have been derived in Ref.~[\onlinecite{RSCLS2021}].
-For a problem in 3D, the boundary conditions complementing the linear CCR model are given in Eqs.~$(4.2a)$, $(4.2b)$, $(4.3a)$ and $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}].
-Eqs.~$(4.2a)$ and $(4.2b)$ of Ref.~[\onlinecite{RSCLS2021}] are the boundary conditions on the normal components of the mass and heat fluxes, respectively, while Eqs.~$(4.3a)$ and $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}] are the boundary conditions on the shear stress---two conditions due to two tangential directions in 3D.
-Since in 2D, there will be only one tangential direction, boundary condition $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}] is irrelevant in the present work and the superscript `$(1)$' can be dropped from the unit tangent vector $\bm{t}^{(1)}$ in $(4.3a)$ of Ref.~[\onlinecite{RSCLS2021}] for simplicity.
-Thus, the linear-dimensionless boundary conditions for the linearized CCR model in 2D read \cite{RSCLS2021}
+For a three-dimensional problem, the boundary conditions complementing the linear CCR model are given in Eqs.~$(4.2a)$, $(4.2b)$, $(4.3a)$ and $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}].
+Equations $(4.2a)$ and $(4.2b)$ of Ref.~[\onlinecite{RSCLS2021}] are the boundary conditions on the normal components of the mass and heat fluxes, respectively, while Eqs.~$(4.3a)$ and $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}] are the boundary conditions on the shear stress---two conditions due to two tangential directions in 3D.
+Since for a quasi two-dimensional flow in the $x_1 x_2$-plane, the wall normal direction and one tangential direction are in the $x_1 x_2$-plane while the other tangential direction is along the $x_3$-direction, boundary condition $(4.3b)$ of Ref.~[\onlinecite{RSCLS2021}] is irrelevant in the present work and the superscript `$(1)$' can be dropped from the unit tangent vector $\bm{t}^{(1)}$ in $(4.3a)$ of Ref.~[\onlinecite{RSCLS2021}] for simplicity.
+Thus, the linear-dimensionless boundary conditions complementing the linearized CCR model for a quasi two-dimensional flow read \cite{RSCLS2021}

 where $\bm{n}$ and $\bm{t}$ are the unit normal and tangent vectors, respectively.
 In boundary conditions \eqref{bc_1}--\eqref{bc_3}, $\eta_{ij}$'s, for $i,j\in\{1,2\}$ are the Onsager reciprocity coefficients, which from Sone's asymptotic kinetic theory \citep{Sone2007} turn out to be